 Peach varieties, in particular, can be chosen to ripen at different times in the growing season, thus extending the harvest times.
 Pay attention to the ripening times of the varieties you choose so that they all do not become ripe at the same time.

-Planting with a good organic compost will get your new tree off to a good start-use Ladybug Revitalizer compost or The Ground Up Vegan compost to amend your soil.
+Planting with a good organic compost will get your new tree off to a good start-use My Organic Compost and FoxFarm Jump Start to amend your soil at planting.
 Be sure to hand water your new tree throughout the winter.
-Even when it has no leaves, it will require water to keep the roots growing!
+Even when it has no leaves, it will require occasional water to keep the roots growing!
+Increase frequency of watering once leaves appear, and extend the watering distance from the tree each year to establish a broad-spreading root system.